 Acceptable Solution Performance Criteria - A1.
 No Acceptable P1.
-Demolition must not result in the loss of significant fabric, form, items, outbuildings or Solution. landscape elements that contribute to the historic cultural heritage significance of the place unless all of the following are satisfied; tion (a) there are, environmental, social, economic or safety reasons of greater value to Demolition the community than the historic cultural heritage values of the place; 1 (b) there are no prudent and feasible alternatives; E.13.7.1 (c) important structural or façade elements that can feasibly be retained and reused in a new structure, are to be retained; (d) significant fabric is documented before demolition.
+Demolition must not result in the loss of significant fabric, form, items, outbuildings or Solution. landscape elements that contribute to the historic cultural heritage significance of the place unless all of the following are satisfied; Demolition (a) there are, environmental, social, economic or safety reasons of greater value to the community than the historic cultural heritage values of the place; E.13.7.1 - D (b) there are no prudent and feasible alternatives; E.13 (c) important structural or façade elements that can feasibly be retained and reused in a new structure, are to be retained; (d) significant fabric is documented before demolition.